pbhatt31/476-HW1/README.md

           result1 shouldBe 0.6
         }
 - There's classes that create and use instances of the defined classes.
 These classes define all the different variables and methods used throughout the program and they each can have a superclass.
+- I've also added logic and test cases for partial evaluation which allows PBJ to handle specific cases.
+This is good for handling errors and exceptions.

 Semantics:
 - The fuzzy language and the PBJ language deals with fuzzy sets, variables and operations.
 The set operations include union, intersection, xor, not, addition and multiplication.